joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 ## Why keyboard accessibility is important

 People may interact with your website using a keyboard alone for many reasons.
-Some people can't make precise movements with their hands and so will instead of using a mouse will use a keyboard rather than a mouse or trackpad.
+Some people can't make precise movements with their hands and so will use a keyboard rather than a mouse or trackpad.
 For example, people with repetitive strain injury (RSI) or with Parkinson's disease.
 There are various situational reasons why someone may benefit from good keyboard accessibility, too.
-For example, parents might be holding a baby in one arm and so complete a task using a keyboard using one hand.
+For example, parents might hold a baby in one arm and need to complete a task using a keyboard using one hand.

 Testing for keyboard accessibility also allows us to identify barriers for people using other adaptive inputs and keyboard-like interfaces.
 For example, switch devices and voice recognition software.

 ## How to do a quick test

 A simple and effective test you can do is to identify all the tasks you can complete with a mouse or trackpad and then check they're possible using a keyboard alone.
-The following is a short list of navigation keys for your tests:
+The following is a short list of navigation keys for such tests:

 - <kbd>Tab</kbd> to move through the interactive elements of the page
 - <kbd>Shift</kbd> + <kbd>Tab</kbd> to reverse back up the page through the interactive elements